Charleston Shooter: Police Rush To King Street As Reported Gunman Attacks A Restaurant

 — Charleston P.D. (@CharlestonPD) August 24, 2017

-The timing of this incident brings back memories of the terrible shooting at the Emanuel African Methodist Episcopal Church.
+Speaking of which — the timing of this incident brings back memories of the terrible shooting at the Emanuel African Methodist Episcopal Church.
 On June 17, 2015, Dylann Roof entered and murdered nine people in a hate-motivated killing.
 In the wake of the violence of the Charlottesville, Virginia white-nationalist rally, this “active shooter event” has everyone on edge.

 We’ll continued to update this story with more details as they are made available, HollywoodLifers.
 In the meantime, send your thoughts that this situation resolves without anyone getting seriously hurt.